Are You a Share Trader or Investor?

 Trader or investor - which one are you?

 Investors come in two forms: the first is the buy-and-hold investor who simply purchases some stocks and leaves them alone for the long term.

 They may have used a stock broker or financial professional to assist them in selecting the stocks, but in my experience, it is highly likely they read information somewhere and made their purchasing decisions this way.
 They have little or no knowledge or strategy and they practice what I call the buy-and-pray method.
 Unfortunately, this is why so many portfolios perform very poorly.

 Then we have the active investor who is very much like the passive investor, however, they spend more time selecting stocks and adjusting their portfolio in an attempt to increase the returns they might get from being a passive investor.
 The active investor will also get their information from the same sources or they may subscribe to some regular stock tipping report.

 Again, they are largely making decisions with little or no knowledge or strategy.
 That said, most tell me they have a strategy, and when I ask them to explain it, they are unable to articulate it properly.

 Now let’s talk about the traders or those who believe they are traders.

 Before I do, there is an old saying that roughly goes like this.
 The illusion of knowledge is more dangerous than not having it.
 In the stock market the majority of those who call themselves traders fit into this statement, which explains why 90 per cent of traders are not successful long term.

-Traders also fit into two categories: the first is those who believe they are traders and those who actually are.
+Traders also fit into two categories: firstly those who believe they are traders and those who know they are traders.

 The word trader implies something.
 In the business world, every business that has revenue and costs is said to be trading.
-You can be running any business selling all manner of good and services with the end goal being to have a product that you sell for more than it cost you.
+You can be running any business selling all manner of goods and services with the end goal being to have a product that you sell for more than it costs you.